 but predominantly surreal situations

 and the full reality, such as our standard view through the front window.

-We also witnessed an amok driver crashing full speed through a military barricade and running over pedestrian women, right next to us.
+We also witnessed an amok driver crashing full speed through a military barricade and running over pedestrian women, killing them right next to us.
 Terrible.
 At least his car didn't explode.
 That would have blown our trip.

 Finnish extreme traveler Kari-Matti Valtari with a 2.10m tall Somali security contractor.

 Anything can happen in Mogadishu.
 Even a shark attack!

 A skilled sniper - or a stupid screw - punctured our rear tyre so we had to duck for cover in an area that was only recently cleared from Al Shabab.

 Site of the crash of the two American "Black Hawk Down" helicopters near the Bakaara Market (Battle of Mogadishu 1993).
 The large building, the former Olympic Hotel, was presumed to be warlord Mohammed Farrah Aidid and his mens safe house when US troops attacked without proper assessment and were severely beaten.
 Today, Al Shabab lawlessness in this area is still so rampant that even our governmental guards avoid the area and we couldn't exit the car.
 The remnants of the two helicopters are now gone anyway, having been recovered by Mogadishu-resident American David Snelson and Alisha Ryu in 2013 (20 years after) and put on display in Fort Bragg.